Discontinuous Homomorphisms of $C(X)$ with $2^{\aleph_0}>\aleph_2$: Introduction

-We show that in the Cohen extension adding $\aleph_2$ generic reals to a model of $ZFC + CH$ containing a simplified $(\omega_1,1)$-morass, there is a level, morass-commutative term function that interpreted in the Cohen extension is an $\R$-monomorphism of the finite elements of an ultrapower of $\R$ over $\omega$ into the Esterle Algebra.
+We show that in the Cohen extension adding $\aleph_2$ generic reals to a model of $ZFC + CH$ containing a simplified $(\omega_1,1)$-morass, there is a level, morass-commutative term function that, interpreted in the Cohen extension, is an $\R$-monomorphism of the finite elements of an ultrapower of $\R$ over $\omega$ into the Esterle Algebra.
 This is achieved with a transfinite construction of length $\omega_1$, utilizing the morass functions from the gap-one morass to complete the construction of size $\aleph_2$ by commutativity with morass maps.
-In the primary result of this paper, we construct a term function with a transfinite argument of length $\omega_1$ and utilize morass-commutativity with the embeddings of a gap-2 morass to complete the construction of an $\R$-monomorphism from the finite elements of a standard ultrapower of $\R$ over $\omega$ to the Esterle Algebra in the Cohen extension adding $\aleph_3$ generic reals.
-The construction along the gap-1 morass is necessary for the construction using an $(\omega_1,2)$-morass, by virtue of the inductive character of higher gap morasses.
-We state the generalization to gap-n morasses without detailed proof, since the argument is essentially identical to the gap-2 case.
+Using the techniques of this argument, we construct a term function with a transfinite construction of length $\omega_1$ and utilize morass-commutativity with the embeddings of a gap-2 morass to complete the construction of an $\R$-monomorphism from the finite elements of a standard ultrapower of $\R$ over $\omega$ to the Esterle Algebra in the Cohen extension adding $\aleph_3$ generic reals.

 The technical obstacles to such a construction may be reduced to conditions we call morass-extendability.
-This paper is strongly dependent on the results of [\ref{Dumas}] and [\ref{Dumas2}], in which term functions are constructed that are forced to be order-preserving functions.
-The arguments here are very similar, with the additional requirement that the functions are also field homomorphisms.
-We borrow freely from the definitions, terminology and conventions of that paper.
-Some of these will be briefly reviewed in the next section.
+This paper is dependent on the results of [\ref{Dumas}] and [\ref{Dumas2}], in which term functions are constructed that are forced to be order-preserving functions.
+The arguments here are very similar, with the additional requirement that the functions are also ring homomorphisms.